The Problem

 As urbanization accelerates and noise pollution increasingly threatens public health and economic stability, effective solutions demand accurate, real-time data.
 In the digital age, such data is foundational, especially in sectors like generative AI, where high-quality, diverse data drives innovation.

-The European Environment Agency ranks noise and air pollution as being among the most harmful environmental exposures to public health.
+The European Environment Agencyarrow-up-right ranks noise and air pollution as being among the most harmful environmental exposures to public health.
 Often referred to as the “forgotten pollutant,” environmental noise is now recognized as a severe public health issue.
 Excessive exposure to noise can lead to various health effects, from annoyance and sleep deprivation to more severe problems, such as hearing loss and cardiovascular disease.
 In children, noise exposure has been linked to cognitive impairment.

-The WHO estimates that in Western Europe alone, one million healthy life years are lost each year due to traffic-related noise.
+The WHOarrow-up-right estimates that in Western Europe alone, one million healthy life years are lost each year due to traffic-related noise.
 Furthermore, the EU's social cost of road and rail noise exceeds €40 billion per year.
 In economic terms, noise pollution has a significant impact.
-For example, it reduces property values; studies have shown that properties in noisier areas can lose 1.9% of their value per additional decibel.
-Indeed, in France, noise pollution costs €156 billion a year.
+For example, it reduces property valuesarrow-up-right; studies have shown that properties in noisier areas can lose 1.9% of their value per additional decibel.
+Indeed, in France, noise pollution costs €156 billion a yeararrow-up-right.
 In addition, noise pollution increases healthcare costs by contributing to health problems, and it reduces productivity at work and school by causing sleep disturbance and difficulty concentrating.
 High noise levels can also reduce tourism revenues as visitors seek quieter destinations.

 Last updated